Woodford (Qld)

 Woodford has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified four projects that may impact the region: Park Rise Estate, D'Aguilar Highway Rehabilitation (Woodford), Ambrose Tilney Park Upgrade, and Woodford Youth Detention Centre.
-The following list details those considered most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified four projects expected to influence the region: Park Rise Estate, D'Aguilar Highway Rehabilitation (Woodford), Ambrose Tilney Park upgrade, and Woodford Youth Detention Centre.
+The following details projects most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.